penborter/ben_report/_posts/2024-10-09-Aus-Airports.md

 [^1]: The Northern Territory was briefly (from 1927 to 1931) split into two parts, North Australia and Central Australia.
 [^2]: A more contemporary article can be [found here](http://www.airwaysmuseum.com/Downloads/First%20to%20Australia.pdf).
 [^3]: Sourced from Geoscience Australia's [Historical Aerial Photography Search Application](https://aerialphotography-geoscience-au.hub.arcgis.com/), film no. MAP3202, frame V32.
+[^4]: I'm not exactly sure when from, but when I find out I'll update date it here.